jeremytammik/ExportSymbolInstanceGeo/README.md

 ## <a name="2"></a>Second Iteration &ndash; Export FamilyInstance Geometry as FamilySymbol plus Translation

-Let's make a new start with a new command based on the experience gathered from the first attempt.
+Let's make a new start based on the experience gathered from the first attempt.

 The goal is to export the geometric information about a specific element.